 The second rule: combine “neutral” colors, i.e. those colors that can be combined with each other without problems.

 In this article, I have explained which colors should be combined with gray.

-There are not only flat colors in clothes but also fantasies.
+There are not only flat colors in clothes but also patterns.
 It is worth studying this topic a little bit.
 A very simple, general rule is to focus more on contrast than on resemblance.
 Similar shapes will become a visual problem, while very different shapes will combine harmoniously.

 For your convenience, I have included a table with the color of shoes to wear depending on the type of suit.

 Because you are unique, and I do not say this in a motivational sense, your physical characteristics are only yours.
 In this guide, we talked about dressing according to the contrast of your face, the colors of your face, the sub-tone, and explored the typical colors for men.

 Being men in itself also simplifies the choice of colors.
 In short, if you do not know where to start: discover a single color that matches your face well (choose from the basic colors).
 According to that, choose a color to match according to the processes we have talked about, following the contrast and resemblance.
 You should not have any difficulty.

 Let me know if you have any questions or if you want to send me your combinations.
 Leave a comment below.